pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 ==========

-This section gives an overview of the concerns that arise when using an eventsourcing application in a Web application and task queue workers.
-There are simply too many combinations of frameworks, databases, and process models to provide exhaustive guidance.
+This section gives an overview of the concerns that arise when using an eventsourcing application in Web applications and task queue workers.
+There are many combinations of frameworks, databases, and process models.
+The complicated aspect is setting up the database configuration to work well with the framework.
+You event sourcing application can be constructed just after the database is configured, and before requests are handled.

 Please note, unlike the code snippets in the other sections of the user guide, the snippets of code in this section are merely